Decision Framework

 • No off-the-shelf vendor covers your asset class with real depth.

-• You want proprietary fit without standing up a permanent engineering team.
+• You want full IP ownership — same rights as an in-house build — without standing up a permanent engineering team.

-Why the generic framework underfits these asset classes
+Why the generic framework underfits your asset class

 // 01